Generate a Mission Control support bundle

 with the address of the Admin Console.

-If Mission Control is not installed but the Admin Console is running, then run the following command to create a support bundle.
+If you have not installed Mission Control but the Admin Console is running, then run the following command to create a support bundle.

 This bundle includes customizations from the Admin Console.